kivy/kivy/doc/sources/installation/installation-windows.rst

     Using the latest development version can be risky and you might encounter issues during development.
 If you encounter any bugs, please report them.

-It may be simpler to using a pre-compiled :ref:`nightly-win-wheels`.
+It may be simpler to install a pre-compiled :ref:`nightly-win-wheels`.
 However, to compile and install from `the kivy source code <https://github.com/kivy/kivy>`_ there are some additional steps:

 #.
 Both the ``python`` and the ``python\Scripts`` directories **must** be on the PATH.